Episode 20: Service Design at Department of Veterans Affairs with Clarice Chan

 In this episode:

-I think every story starts with your roots and what motivates you.
-For me, a lot of this was really cultivated in my upbringing in Hong Kong.
-I spent most of my formative schooling in Hong Kong, and growing up in a dynamic international city, I was just inspired by the growth of innovation, the impact that design has on our daily lives, and what it means to design a modern society.
-And that thread and culture are what have guided my career and my life the entire time.
+I think with every story, it starts with your roots and what motivates you.
+For me, a lot of this really cultivated in my upbringing in Hong Kong.
+I spent most of my formative schooling in Hong Kong, and growing up in a dynamic international city, I was just inspired at the growth of innovation, the impact that design has on our daily lives and what it means to design a modern society.
+And that thread and culture is what has guided my career and my life the entire time.

 The transition from Microsoft to Presidential Innovation Fellow

 I had always taken a liking to government and politics and what it would mean to serve your country and to pay it forward.
-But when you look at government and the political landscape, you think to yourself, “Unless I’m trying to be a lawyer or a politician, I’m not sure that there’s a place for me in government.”
-But despite that, I was hoping to find my place and what my role could be.
+But when you look at government and the political landscape, you think to yourself, “Unless I'm trying to be a lawyer or a politician, I'm not sure that there's a place for me in government”.
+But despite that, I was hoping to find what my place and what my role could be in government.